Rolling Meadows High Net Worth Divorce Attorney

 The Golden Corridor, which includes northwest suburbs like Rolling Meadows, Hoffman Estates, and Palatine, is one of the most vibrant and affluent areas of Chicagoland.
 Small family-owned businesses, like restaurant franchises and car dealerships, dominate the economic landscape here.
 If divorce affects these families, and it often does, there are some unique issues to work through.

-The diligent Rolling Meadows high net worth divorce attorneys at the Law Offices of Martin Delaney pay close attention to details in these situations.
+The diligent Rolling Meadows high net worth divorce attorneys at the Delaney Heckman pay close attention to details in these situations.
 At the same time, we never lose sight of the big picture, which involves the protection of your legal and financial rights.
 So, we simply make a commitment to give our best effort, and our best attitude, every time we work on your case.

 Issues in a High Net Worth Divorce